-- Try to start the day with an organised to-do list.
-Before you finish your day try to create a list of the most pressing tasks for the next day. - † This step allows you to get going as soon as you start the day. - You could use your phone to set early reminders - Putting everything on paper will prevent you from lying awake at night tossing and turning over the tasks running through your brain. - Instead, your subconscious goes to work on your plans while you are asleep, which means you can wake up in the morning with new insights for the workday. - If you can't do it the day before, write your list first thing in the morning.
-You'll find that the time you spend creating a clear plan is nothing compared to the time you'll lose jumping between tasks when you lack such a plan.
+- + of the most pressing tasks for the next day. - This step allows you to get going as soon as you start the day. + - You could use your phone to set early reminders + - Putting everything on paper will prevent you from lying awake at night tossing and turning + over the tasks running through your brain. - + you can wake up in the morning with new insights for the workday. - + time you spend creating a clear plan is nothing compared to the time you'll lose jumping between tasks when you lack such a plan.

-3. Prioritise wisely
+3. Prioritize wisely